kailash-manasarovar/statement/docs/timeline/2025/december.md

 - One day, I walk past him, and he says: *you mean all the way from twenty years ago*.
 - Seems like he's referring to me.
 - I think: *twenty-five*.

+## I'm having a detrimental effect on the local economy

+- I seem to be under house arrest of some sort.
+- When I go to have a massage at the pier near the resort, a very serious looking older Thai couple walk past me and the woman says, *you should stay at home*, as she passes me.
+- I feel like everyone knows who I am.
+- I don't go back to the pier for a massage.
+- The reason I went there was because there is a strange feeling at the usual place I go to also.
+- It's like they close the shop to all other customers when I turn up.
+- It's very strange, and I don't like it.
+- The owner who was very friendly towards me the year before, is now distant.
+- They're calling me khun-khun too, which I think is a little derogatory.
+- If I'm so famous everywhere, why hasn't anyone been nicked yet?